 Anatomy of the Elbow

 The elbow is a hinge joint, which basically means that the motion of the elbow is limited to one plane or direction.
 The elbow consists of three bones.
-Those three bones are the humerus, radius and ulna.
+Those three bones are the humerus, radius, and ulna.
 The radius and ulna are the two bones that help makeup the forearm.
 These two bones are slightly curved and attached to many muscles in the arm.
-The ulna is larger and longer then the radius.
+The ulna is larger and longer than the radius.